Effects of Hurricane Wilma in Florida: Preparations

 The National Hurricane Center (NHC) issued many tropical cyclone warnings and watches in anticipation of Wilma.
 First, a hurricane watch was posted for the Florida Keys including Dry Tortugas and Florida Bay at 15:00 UTC on October 22.
 Six hours later, NHC issued another hurricane watch for the west coast of Florida south of Longboat Key and on the east coast of Florida to the south of Titusville, including Lake Okeechobee.
 At 21:00 UTC on October 23, a tropical storm watch was put into effect on the west coast from Longboat Key northward to the Steinhatchee River and on the east coast from Titusville northward to Fernandina Beach.
 Early the following day, the hurricane watch was upgraded to a hurricane warning on the west coast and on the east coast from Jupiter Inlet southward, including Lake Okeechobee.

 The hurricane warning along the east coast stretching from the Jupiter Inlet southward was expended northward to Titusville at 09:00 UTC on October 23.
 Simultaneously, the portion of the tropical storm watch from Titusville to Flagler Beach was upgraded to a tropical storm warning.
 The tropical storm warning was extended further northward to St. Augustine at 03:00 UTC on October 24.
 Twelve hours later, the tropical storm watch was discontinued from St. Augustine to Fernandina Beach.
 At 17:00 UTC, the tropical storm warning from Longboat Key to the Steinhatchee River was canceled.
 The remainder of the hurricane warning in effect was downgraded to a tropical storm warning about 90 minutes later.
 By 21:00 UTC on October 24, all remaining tropical cyclone warnings and watches were discontinued.

-A mandatory evacuation of residents was ordered for the Florida Keys in Monroe County.
-However, media reports suggested that as many as 80% of residents may have ignored the evacuation order.
-County offices, schools and courts were closed Monday, October 24.
-At least 300 Keys evacuees were housed at the Monroe County shelter at Florida International University in Miami-Dade County.

-All Collier County public schools were declared closed for Friday, October 21.
-The schools were closed to "allow parents and staff to prepare for the storm and potential evacuation", and also allowed "for needed preparation of schools to be used as hurricane shelters."
-The schools remained closed on Monday, October 24 as the hurricane made landfall.

-Florida Gulf Coast University in Fort Myers completed an evacuation; classes were canceled until further notice.
-Eckerd College in St. Petersburg, Florida also evacuated by 5 p.m.
-EDT on October 20.
-All campuses of the University of South Florida, the University of Tampa and the University of Central Florida were closed on Monday, October 24.